 The arrival of heart palpitations and high blood pressure as we approach our menopause transition is not only frightening, but also becomes frustrating when we get them checked out and we are told ‘everything seems normal’.

 Time and time again I hear this from women on the MyMT™ online programmes.
 It happened to me as well.
 But I explain to them that whilst everything may be ‘normal’ with respect to various diagnostic tests, looking after our heart and blood vessels cannot be ignored as we approach menopause (peri-menopause) and move into our post menopause years (when our periods have stopped for a year or more).
 You see, when I learnt how the natural decline in oestrogen levels affected my ageing heart, suddenly my own palpitations, hypertension (high Blood Pressure) and feelings of exhaustion, made so much more sense.
+I, like many women, didn’t realise that our menopause transition is a risky time for our cardiac health.
+[Kateepe-Arachi & Sharma, (2016)].

 The women’s health literature is full of studies reporting the changes in cardiac function as we age.
 And I’m not talking about when you are over 70 years.
 I’m talking about your menopause transition – the time when your biological and reproductive ageing is occurring.
 With the decline in oestrogen levels as we move through menopause, risk factors for coronary heart disease (CHD) become more apparent in women, especially hypertension or high blood pressure.
 If your blood pressure has shot up as you approached mid-life, you’ll know what I mean.
 Furthermore, the onset of hypertension can cause a variety of symptoms that are often attributed to the menopause – if you are experiencing fatigue, hot flushes, aching muscles after exercise, migraines, tinnitus and/or palpitations, then join the club – it could well be your changing blood pressure and blood vessels.
 So please, go to your Doctor and get your blood pressure checked out when you can, because there’s a little statistic I want to share with you.